parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 ![codon_table](doc_images/codon_table.jpg){:width="60%"}

 4.13) It looks like we have indeed spotted a `N501Y` mutation in our sequence.
 Well done!
-We should have enough evidence to report back to our supervisor and take next steps to prepare for this new variant.
+You can see how visualizing this alignment allowed us to rapidly identify points of variation between our strain and the Wuhan one, but we took it a step further to investigate a specific variant as well to confirm that it matched our expectations.

 ---